Planning as Inference in Epidemiological Models: Discussion

 \subsection{Software Tools}

-Building and maintaining an SEIR-type model is a simple multiple-hour homework-like project.
-Building and maintaining a simulator like FRED (or the US National Large Scale Agent Model \citep{parker2011distributed}) is a massive undertaking and requires too much time to replicate or, frankly, significantly upgrade in a crisis situation.
-As far as we could find when conducting this work, there is no central repository of up-to-date open-source agent-based epidemiological models nor an organizing body that we could find that we could interface to immediately.
-We may well be wrong, and such a thing does exist; however, if it does, it was insufficiently obvious for us to have found it quickly.
+Building and maintaining a{a simple} SEIR-type model {with very few compartments} is a simple multiple-hour homework-like{} project {of the scope of graduate homework}.
+Building and maintaining a simulator like FRED or the US National Large Scale Agent Model \citep{parker2011distributed} is a massive undertaking, and requires too much time to replicate or, frankly, significantly upgrade{which would be prohibitive to replicate or significantly extend} in a crisis situation.
+As far as we could find {with limited search effort} when conducting this work {in March 2020}, there is{was} neither a central repository of up-to-date open-source agent-based epidemiological models, nor an organizing body that we could find that{} we could interface to immediately.
+We may well be wrong, and such a thing does exist; however, if it does, it was insufficiently obvious for us to have found it quickly.{}